FL0WL0W/EFIGenie/README.md

 An open source engine management.
 It uses a taskmanager and is coded in a operation oriented architecture.

-The target microcontroller at the moment are he cheap but powerful STM32 line of processors but any microcontroller can be ported by creating just 4 services, AnalogService, DigitalService, PwmService, TimerService that can be found in the https://github.com/FL0WL0W/EmbeddedIOServices repository.
+The target microcontroller at the moment are the cheap but powerful STM32 line of processors but any microcontroller can be ported by creating just 4 services, AnalogService, DigitalService, PwmService, TimerService that can be found in the https://github.com/FL0WL0W/EmbeddedIOServices repository.
 A large benefit to this architecture is that new sensors/abilities/features/etc.